OpenInternet/saferjourno/content/chapters/chapter-1.en.md

 **What is a digital security risk assessment?**

 Explain that it is a document with questions that help the journalist think through risks that they could face as well as steps to take to reduce that risk.
-Tell them that ideally the risk assessment should be completed with support from an editor and the final copy shared with the editor and/or the team the journalist is working with.
+Tell them that ideally the risk assessment would be completed with support from an editor and the final copy shared with the editor and/or the team the journalist is working with.
 Point out that it is important to do a risk assessment for all stories that could include digital risk.
 This could include stories that involve contacting sensitive sources, receiving sensitive information or may involve digital risks, such as device seizure or hacking of accounts amongst others.

 **Why do I have to complete a risk assessment?**